monitoringartist/zenoss5-core-autodeploy/README.md

 # ./core-autodeploy.sh -d /dev/sdb1 -s /dev/sdb2 -v /dev/sdc1 -b /dev/sdd1
 ```

-For advandced users only (you are familiar with documentation, so you will be able identify some script warnings/errors, which can be ignored):
+For advandced users only (you must be familiar with documentation, so you will be able identify some script warnings/errors, which can be ignored):
 ```
 # # install Zenoss 5 Core host
 # ./core-autodeploy.sh -h '<MASTER IP>'